Touchly/Cast/README.md

 Based in the [wsgidav](https://github.com/mar10/wsgidav/) library.

 ## Standalone
-Use the installer in the "releases" tab.
+Use the installer in the [releases](https://github.com/Touchly/Cast/releases/tag/Alpha) tab.

 ## Use with python
 Clone the repo: